natoriamilligan/cloud-labs/cloudfront-labs/cloudfront-with-s3/readme.md

-# ☁️ :bucket: Setting Up AWS CloudFront with an S3 Bucket Origin
+# ☁️ Setting Up AWS CloudFront with an S3 Bucket Origin
 A quick tutorial on how to use CloudFront with an S3 bucket as the origin

 ## 🧰 Technology Used